Ka-lang227/Portfolio/Dynamic Routine Visualizer/README.md

 3. **Drag inside grid** to reorder items vertically.
 4. **Reset** your routine with a single click.

+---

 ## 🧑‍💻 Author
-Dynamic Routine Visualizer by Kwatpan Dalang .
+Dynamic Routine Visualizer by Kwatpan Dalang.